Stereoscopy: Side-by-side

-Traditional stereoscopic photography consists of creating a 3D illusion starting from a pair of 2D images, a stereogram.
+Traditional stereoscopic photography consists of creating a binocular stereogram, a 3D illusion starting from a pair of 2D images.
 The easiest way to enhance depth perception in the brain is to provide the eyes of the viewer with two different images, representing two perspectives of the same object, with a minor deviation equal or nearly equal to the perspectives that both eyes naturally receive in binocular vision.

 A stereoscopic pair of images (top) and a combined anaglyph that colors one perspective red and the other cyan.